deNeedo/Encryptor/README.md

 ![client_register_success](./assets/client_register_success.png)

-When you try to register using the username that already exists in the system, you will see this message:
+When you try to register using the username that already exists in the system, you will see this log:

 ![client_register_failure](./assets/client_register_failure.png)